smapiot/piral/docs/concepts/I08-importmap.md

 }
 ```

-The content defines the (centrally) shared dependencies, e.g. if you want to share something like `preact` you can use:
+The content defines the (centrally) shared dependencies, e.g., if you want to share something like `preact` you can use:

 ```json
 {